Geely EX5 Review & Prices

 Space in the back seats

-The Geely EX5’s rear seats feel positively palatial for the size of car, easily beating out the Skoda Elroq, Kia EV3 or MG S5 EV - it’s comparable to the Leapmotor C10 in this regard.
+The Geely EX5’s rear seats are positively palatial for the size of car, easily beating out the Skoda Elroq, Kia EV3 or MG S5 EV - it’s comparable to the Leapmotor C10 in this regard.
 The rear floor is totally flat, so it’s easy to slide along, and the middle passenger doesn’t get too shafted either with a fairly flat seat base and enough width to just about squeeze three adults in.

 Boot space